LGBTQ life expectancy: Transgender life expectancy

 According to Bosson et al. "the systematic research needed to determine the average life expectancy of transgender people has not yet been conducted".

 One unsubstantiated statistic widely circulated in the media claims that the life expectancy of transgender women of color (sometimes transgender women in general) is only 35 years old; however, this is not corroborated by any research.
 According to sociologist Laurel Westbrook, this inaccurate statistic was calculated by averaging the age of transgender murder victims.
 This is a misleading methodology for calculating life expectancy, as murder victims are not a representative sample of transgender people.

-Several studies have been conducted that indicate that transgender individuals have an increased mortality rate, however these studies have not modelled life expectancy.
+Several studies have been conducted that indicate that transgender individuals have an increased mortality rate, but these studies have not modelled life expectancy.